cncf/toc/proposals/incubation/k3s.md

 ## What is k3s: Recap

-K3s is a fully compliant Kuberenetes distribution with the following enhancements:
+K3s is a fully compliant Kubernetes distribution with the following enhancements:

 * Distributed as a single binary or minimal container image.
 * Lightweight datastore based on sqlite3 as the default storage backend. etcd3, MySQL, and Postgres are also available.